 STUDENT MAIL ROOM

 Students are permitted to send large items (linens, bicycles, etc.) ahead of their arrival.
 Packages will be accepted after June 12 and can be picked up from the Student Mail Room starting on Tuesday, June 20.
-Specific mailing instructions will be posted in the Student Handbook in the Spring.
+Specific mailing instructions will be posted in the Student Handbook by June 7.

 *Please be aware that Aspen is an isolated mountain town, and mail and packages (including Amazon Prime) often take an extra day or two to arrive.